yaybu/touchdown/docs/config/aws/cloudfront.rst

         ``http-only`` which can be used to send even secure and confidential traffic in the clear to your backend.

+    .. attribute:: ssl_policy

+        Specifies the permitted backend ssl versions.
+Defaults to SSLv3 and TLSv1.

 Cache behaviours
 ~~~~~~~~~~~~~~~